Probability inequalities and tail estimates for metric semigroups: Introduction and main results

 \subsection{Motivations}

 Our motivations in developing probability theory in such general settings are both modern and classical.
 An increasing number of modern-day theoretical and applied settings require mathematical frameworks that go beyond Banach spaces.
 For instance, data and random variables may take values in manifolds such as (real or complex) Lie groups.
-Compact or abelian Lie groups also commonly feature in the literature, including permutation groups and other finite groups, lattices, orthogonal groups, and tori.
+Compact or connected abelian Lie groups also commonly feature in the literature, including permutation groups and other finite groups, lattices, orthogonal groups, and tori.
 In fact every abelian, Hausdorff, metrizable, topologically complete group $G$ admits a translation-invariant metric \cite{Kl}, though this fails to hold for cancellative semigroups \cite{KG}.
 Certain classes of amenable groups are also metric groups (see \cite{KR4} for more details).
 Other modern examples arise in the study of large networks and include the space of graphons with the cut norm, which arises naturally out of combinatorics and is related to many applications \cite{Lo}.
 In a parallel vein, the space of labelled graphs $\G(V)$ on a fixed vertex set $V$ is a $2$-torsion metric group (see \cite{KR1,KR2}), hence does not embed into a normed linear space.

-With these modern examples in mind, in this paper we develop novel techniques for proving maximal inequalities -- as well as comparison results between tail distributions and various moments -- for sums of independent random variables taking values in the aforementioned groups, which are not Banach spaces.
+With the above settings in mind, in this paper we develop novel techniques for proving maximal inequalities -- as well as comparison results between tail distributions and various moments -- for sums of independent random variables taking values in the aforementioned groups, which need not be Banach spaces.